grafbase/extensions/extensions/nats/README.md

 directive @natsPublish(
   provider: String! = "default"
   subject: UrlTemplate!
-  body: Body! = { selection: "." }
+  body: Body! = { selection: ".args.input" }
 ) on FIELD_DEFINITION
 ```

 - `provider`: The NATS provider to use.
 This identifies the provider in the GraphQL schema.
 Default is `default`.
 You can omit the provider in the configuration and in the schema if using only one provider.
 - `subject`: The subject to publish to.
 This supports templating using GraphQL arguments: `{{args.myArgument}}`.
 - `body`: The body of the message to publish.
 If not set, takes the body from the field's `input` argument.
 Can also be set to a static JSON object.
+The arguments are nested under `args`.
+This is a [jaq](https://docs.rs/crate/jaq/2.3.0) selection, that uses the same language as [`jq`](https://jqlang.org/manual/).

 ### Example